 Starting with the subtle: Promoted organic posts.
 Unfortunately, any given organic post will reach only a small percentage of even earned audiences.
 For instance, if you’ve worked your way to 1,000 followers, in some cases as few as 50-100 people will actually see what you publish.

-If this sounds ridiculous to you, you wouldn’t be the first to come to that conclusion.
+If this sounds ridiculous to you, you wouldn’t be the first to reach that conclusion.

 In order to reach a bigger fraction of your audience (i.e. followers), the platforms now demand the wheels be greased with some paid promotion.
 This is commonly known as “boosting” a post and, despite how frustrating it may be, is at least relatively cost effective.

 But the second, and most important, is paid social as a tool for reaching any audience.
 These posts are best thought about simply as ads, with specific campaign objectives, delivered to a targeted audience of your choosing.

 The key difference here is that these ads will rarely use the same creative and copy that is published organically.
 After all, this content will be more offer-driven, as ads tend to be.
 And who would want to follow a page posting only ads?